-At Kingsway Dental Centre, we know the importance of a healthy and complete smile.
+At Kingsway Dental Centre in Edmonton AB, we know the importance of a healthy and Complete natural smile.
 When you have missing teeth, taking action to replace them is important.
-Because your adjacent teeth can tilt due to a missing tooth, holding that space is important to maintaining the integrity of your bite and restore functionality of your bite.
+Because your other teeth can tilt due to a missing tooth, holding that space is important to maintaining the integrity of your bite and restore functionality of your bite.

 One of the most reliable tooth replacement options is a dental bridge.
 Dental bridges have been around for a long time and remain one of the most common dental procedures.
 The dentists at our Edmonton dental office have extensive experience in the creation and placement of dental bridges.

 Traditional Fixed Dental Bridge

 A traditional dental bridge consists of at least three dental crowns.
 Each of your teeth adjacent to the missing tooth will have a special crown called abutment crowns that hold your prosthetic tooth (pontic crown) in place.
-Traditional bridges require us to remove part of your tooth structure in order to place the dental crowns on the adjacent teeth.
+Traditional bridges required us to carefully replace part of your tooth structure in order to place the dental crowns on the other teeth.

 Traditional fixed bridges are stable and last a long time with the proper precautions and care.
-Excellent dental hygiene is important to maintain any dental work and to prevent any future dental conditions.
-With proper care and caution, fixed dental bridges can withstand years of chewing.
+Excellent oral hygiene is important to maintain any dental work and to prevent any future dental conditions.
+With proper care and caution, a fixed bridge can withstand years of chewing.

 Cantilever Dental Bridge

 A one-sided bridge is called a cantilever bridge and is perfect for low stress and highly visible areas of your mouth.
-They are also useful for bridges with only one anchoring tooth.
-We attach your bridge to one tooth adjacent to your missing tooth or teeth and complete your smile.
+They are also useful for a bridge with only one anchoring tooth.
+We attach your new bridge to one tooth adjacent to your missing tooth or teeth and complete your natural smile.

 Cantilever bridges work well as long as it’s placed in an area with little chewing force.
 Since we can only anchor it to one tooth, they are not as stable as fixed dental bridges.